 If the weather is right, sitting all day during this timeframe can be fruitful as bucks start to become more and more active during daylight hours as testosterone builds and does begin to enter estrous.
 Just this last season, one of our hunters harvested a nice 5 1/2-year-old buck at 11:50 A.M.!
 The buck was crossing a wide-open ridge, traveling from one doe bedding area to another.
 Although it can be mentally challenging, sitting all day increases your odds of success two-fold.
 Our cooks will prepare a sack lunch for you if you plan to sit all day with more than enough food!
 Anytime a cold front is forecasted to move through during this time of the year, you’ll defiantly want to be in a stand as many hours as possible!
 Learn more about the pros of sitting all day here>>.

 Pre-Rut Hunting Conditions in Illinois

-The weather from Mid-Late October can vary wildly depending on the season.
+The weather from Mid-Late October/ Early-November can vary wildly depending on the season.
 Average daytime highs are in the 60’s and average lows are in the lower 40’s.
 We usually receive our first frost around Mid-October.
-Although uncommon, it’s not out of the realm of possibility to see a few snow flakes during the latter part of October.
+Although uncommon, it’s not out of the realm of possibility to see a few snowflakes during the latter part of October.
 However, on occasion, we do experience an “Indian Summer”, where we have a few warm, dry days in a row.
 This can bring overall deer movement down considerably but hunting the front after one of these spells can be dynamite!
 It’s without a doubt the most beautiful time to be in the deer stand as the leaves are a brilliant array of different colors and will gradually start to fall off the trees as the month goes on.

 I hope to see you at the lodge this season!